-A. Districts shall be of equal population as mandated by the United States Constitution, and shall be geographically contiguous.

-Island areas are considered to be contiguous by land to the county of which they are a part.

-- B. Districts shall reflect the state's diverse population and communities of interest.
+- A. Districts shall be of equal population as mandated by the United States constitution, and shall comply with the voting rights act and other federal laws. - B. Districts shall be geographically contiguous.
+Island areas are considered to be contiguous by land to the county of which they are a part. - C. Districts shall reflect the state's diverse population and communities of interest.
 Communities of interest may include, but shall not be limited to, populations that share cultural or historical characteristics or economic interests.
-Communities of interest do not include relationships with political parties, incumbents, or political candidates. - C. Districts shall not provide a disproportionate advantage to any political party.
-A disproportionate advantage to a political party shall be determined using accepted measures of partisan fairness. - D. Districts shall not favor or disfavor an incumbent elected official or a candidate. - E. Districts shall reflect consideration of county, city, and township boundaries. - F. Districts shall be reasonably compact.
+Communities of interest do not include relationships with political parties, incumbents, or political candidates. - D. Districts shall not provide a disproportionate advantage to any political party.
+A disproportionate advantage to a political party shall be determined using accepted measures of partisan fairness. - E. Districts shall not favor or disfavor an incumbent elected official or a candidate. - F. Districts shall reflect consideration of county, city, and township boundaries. - G. Districts shall be reasonably compact.